apache/spark/README.md

 ## Getting started

-Please visit the Airflow Platform documentation (latest **stable** release) for help with [installing Airflow](https://airflow.apache.org/installation.html), getting a [quick start](https://airflow.apache.org/start.html), or a more complete [tutorial](https://airflow.apache.org/tutorial.html).
+Visit the official Airflow website documentation (latest **stable** release) for help with [installing Airflow](https://airflow.apache.org/installation.html), [getting started](https://airflow.apache.org/start.html), or walking through a more complete [tutorial](https://airflow.apache.org/tutorial.html).

-Documentation of GitHub master (latest development branch): [ReadTheDocs Documentation](https://airflow.readthedocs.io/en/latest/)
+> Note: If you're looking for documentation for master branch (latest development branch): you can find it on [ReadTheDocs](https://airflow.readthedocs.io/en/latest/).

-For further information, please visit the [Airflow Wiki](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home).
+For more information on Airflow's Roadmap or Airflow Improvement Proposals (AIPs), visit the [Airflow Wiki](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home).

-Official container (Docker) images for Apache Airflow are described in [IMAGES.rst](IMAGES.rst).
+Official Docker (container) images for Apache Airflow are described in [IMAGES.rst](IMAGES.rst).

 ## Installing from PyPI